michael-van-vuuren/csci5612/src/content/models/clustering.md

 ### Data Preparation

 In the following section, density based (DBSCAN) clustering is applied to the 3D Kernel PCA dataset from the PCA section.
 The labels `All Time Rank` and `All Time Rank Bin` are saved for comparison to the clustering results.
 Each principal component is a quantitative feature, so they can be used in density based clustering.
-We normalize each then use scikit-learn to perform DBSCAN.
+We normalize each then use Scikit-learn to perform DBSCAN.

 >[!NOTE]
 >Source code can be found here:\